prachurjyaghy/TCL_Workshop--From_Basic_to_Advanced_in_VLSI/THEORY SESSIONS.md

 #### Components and Gate level netlist description of Synthesiszed memory
+  1. Real Gates to be fed with right inputs
+       a. set ADDR[0] to access data in the address
+       b.
+In each mem[], X is put (undefined)
+  2. INV, NAND, OAI(OR,AND,INV), NOR - truth table is used
+  3. Diamond shaped representation of mem refers to a bus
 #### Memory Write operation discussed in detail

 #### Memory Read operation and TCL scripting agenda